HeiderJeffer/Enlil/README.md

     }
 ```

-## multimetric extract the following information from our codes:
+## The extracted information describe the following:

 | item                  | description                                    | range    | recommendation |
 | --------------------- | ---------------------------------------------- | -------- | -------------- |